 In the VDCs where the cash grant process was not stalled, eligible beneficiaries were invited to the VDC office to sign agreements.
 In Gorkha, researchers were able to observe the agreement process directly in Khoplang VDC where it appeared to be well managed.
 Citizens from Ward 4 who were on the beneficiary list had been invited for the agreement process to the VDC Office where three different stations had been set up.
 The first station was for registration and the checking of required documents, which included proof of land ownership (lalpurja) and people's citizenship certificate.
 In cases where the name of the beneficiary list was different from the current head of household, a certificate of kinship (nata pramanikaran) and a proof of land transfer (naamsari) were also required.40 Once the required documentation was submitted, people were directed to the second station where the agreement itself would be signed.
-A third station was set up to process and issue the certificate of kinship their participation in relief committee meetings at the VDC and district levels, their involvement has decreased since the establishment of the NRA and new coordinating bodies such as the District Coordination Committee (DCC).
-However, citizens at the local level continue to look to leaders for support while also blaming them for any problems.
-This may explain the rising discomfort of political parties at the local level over their role in government recovery efforts such as the cash grant scheme.
+A third station was set up to process and issue the certificate of kinship several VDCs.
+Further, many Secretaries live in the district headquarters rather than the assigned VDCs, conducting most of their work from there.